Physical Therapist Resume Examples

 - •Include Continuing Education: Highlight participation in workshops, seminars, and any ongoing education relevant to the field.

-- •Utilize a Professional Format: Use a clean, professional layout that is easy to read, ensuring your contact information is up to date.
+- •Use a Professional Format: Use a clean, professional layout that is easy to read, so your contact information is up to date.

 - •Provide References Upon Request: Mention that references are available upon request, but ensure you have them ready.